 If Iâ€™m lucky, I will also download the right app from the App Store and have a new communication device in time for SOBCon.
 Taking an unproven, unfamiliar, uncustomized AAC to a lively, highly sociable conference â€“ nothing like living on the edge!

-Iâ€™ll also have my trusted, low tech alphabet card with meâ€¦just in case!If you enjoyed this post, consider buying me a cafe mocha.
+Iâ€™ll also have my trusted, low tech alphabet card with meâ€¦just in case!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.